-4) Tap the Forward arrow on the bottom right.
+4) Choose the Forward arrow on the bottom right.
 This will place all selected messages into a new text.

 5) If your intent is to share it with someone, address the text and send it on its way.
-Otherwise, double-tap inside the text, select it all, and select either Copy to paste it somewhere specific or Share to paste it directly in Mail message, Notes, or other connected app.
+Otherwise, double-tap inside the text, select it all and select either Copy to paste it somewhere specific or Share to paste it directly in Mail, message, Notes, or other connected apps.

 After you do one of the above, you can save or print the text conversation as you normally would, depending on the destination you pasted the text.

 Export as a PDF or print

 If you paste the text conversation into a Pages document on your iPhone, you can export it as a PDF or print it easily from the app.
 With the document open in Pages, tap the three dots at the top.
 Tap Export > PDF to send it or save it to Files or Print to select your printer and number of copies.